 Shortly after the birth of their son Frederick, Dr. and Mrs. Newton moved their family to Tilbury, where he was a member of the Masonic Lodge.

-Dr. Newton died on the 25th of September, 1883 of typhoid fever in Tilbury East Twp., Kent County.
+Dr. Newton died of typhoid fever in Tilbury East Twp (Chatham-Kent) on the 25th of September, 1883.
 Dr. Newton was buried at a cemetery in Guelph.

 Mrs. Newton moved to Ridgetown with her sons and she was living there in 1891.
 According to the 1901 census, Mrs. Newton lived in London, Ontario with her sons Edwin and Frederick.
 Mrs. Newton died on the 29th of December, 1902.
 At the time of her death, she resided at 16 Cartwright Street in London.